 The RS422 ports allow the server to be remotely controlled through remote panels or third-party control devices.

-In Spotbox mode, the remote panel, if used, should be connected on the first RS422 port.
+When a remote panel is used, it should be connected on the first RS422 port.

 The RS422 connectors layout is as follows: